[ Home ] [ News ] [ Contact ] [ Search ] 1D SiGe

 Now we move on to input_file4.in.

-In the third file, we solved the current problem with 1-band Schrödinger and saved the data (potentials and Fermi levels).
-Now we read in the potentials and the Fermi levels again in order to get the k.p wave functions.
-The input file has to remain almost the same, just the quantum model is changed from 'effective-mass' to '6x6kp'.
+In the third file, we solved the current problem with 1-band Schrödinger and saved the data (electrostatic potential and Fermi levels).
+Now we read in the electrostatic potential and the Fermi levels again in order to get the k.p wave functions.
+The input file has to remain almost the same, just the quantum model is changed from effective-mass to 6x6kp.

 Also the flow-scheme is now number 3 (read in raw data and calculate eigenstates).